pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.hbs.md

 If you use this, you can use the feature of the training portal to automatically update when a workshop definition is changed.
 This is because the `wMM` value identifying the workshop environment changes any time you update the workshop definition.

 There is no other known workaround for this limitation of `containerd`.
 As such, VMware recommends you use minikube with `dockerd` instead.
-For more information, see [Installing on Minikube](deploying-to-minikube.md).
+For more information, see [Install on Minikube](deploying-to-minikube.md).